biovcnet/pythonBinderContent-L2/README.md

-# pythonBinderContent-L2
-code for python channel lesson 2 (variables/datatypes)
+python code for Lesson 2 tutorial